 June 2009: The Angels drafted Mike in the first round, out of Millville High School in New Jersey.

 - March 2, 2013: Trout had his contract renewed by the Angels for $510,000, prompting an angry response from the outfielder's agent.
 Craig Landis said his client was disappointed with the decision announced Saturday.
 The salary is $20,000 above the Major League minimum.

 "During the process, on behalf of Mike, I asked only that the Angels compensate Mike fairly for his historic 2012 season, given his service time," Landis said in a statement.
 "In my opinion, this contract falls well short of a 'fair' contract and I have voiced this to the Angels throughout the process.
 Nonetheless, the renewal of Mike's contract will put an end (to) this discussion."

 February 26, 2014: Trout and the Angels agreed on a $1 milion contract for the 2014 season, a prelude to a much bigger deal in the near future.
 It was the largest pre-arbitration contract for a player, surpassing a record shared by Ryan Howard, who got $900,000 from the Phillies in 2007, and Albert Pujols, who got the same amount from the Cardinals in 2003.

-March 29, 2014: Trout and the Angels formalized his six-year, $144.5 million deal, committing himself to the Angels through 2020.
-He became the first player with less than three years of service time to sign a deal worth more than $20 million annually.
+March 29, 2014: Trout and the Angels formalized his six-year, $144 million deal, committing himself to the Angels through 2020.
+He became the first player with less than three years of service time to sign a deal for more than $20 million a year.